EMPLOYMENT LAW NEWS

 In Delaware, which passed its CROWN law in 2021, a study was cited in a synopsis:

-Lastly, about 40 cities in have passed CROWN laws, adding to the employment law compliance complexities for companies that operate across the U.S.
+Lastly, over 40 cities have passed CROWN laws, adding yet another layer of complexity to the employment law compliance landscape for companies that operate in jurisdictions across the U.S.

 Conclusion